hswolff/react-everyday/README.md

 - [ ] Add support for deep linking to a project
 - [ ] Find final name
 - [ ] Create logo
+- [x] Migrate to Function Components and use Hooks